Goldman Sachs VIT Small Cap Equity Insights Fund

 Management Risk.
 A strategy used by the Investment Adviser may fail to produce the intended results.
 The Investment Adviser attempts to execute a complex strategy for the Fund using proprietary quantitative models.
 Investments selected using these models may perform differently than expected as a result of the factors used in the models, the weight placed on each factor, changes from the factors' historical trends, and technical issues in the construction and implementation of the models (including, for example, data problems and/or software issues).
 There is no guarantee that the Investment Adviser's use of these quantitative models will result in effective investment decisions for the Fund.
 Additionally, commonality of holdings across quantitative money managers may amplify losses.

 Market Risk.
 The value of the securities in which the Fund invests may go up or down in response to the prospects of individual companies, particular sectors or governments and/ or general economic conditions throughout the world due to increasingly interconnected global economies and financial markets.
+Events such as war, acts of terrorism, social unrest, natural disasters, the spread of infectious illness or other public health threats could also significantly impact the Fund and its investments.

 Mid-Cap and Small-Cap Risk.
 Investments in mid-capitalization and small-capitalization companies involve greater risks than those associated with larger, more established companies.
 These securities may be subject to more abrupt or erratic price movements and may lack sufficient market liquidity, and these issuers often face greater business risks.
+Events such as war, acts of terrorism, social unrest, natural disasters, the spread of infectious illness or other public health threats could also significantly impact the Fund and its investments.

 Portfolio Turnover Rate Risk.
 A high rate of portfolio turnover (100% or more) involves correspondingly greater expenses which must be borne by the Fund and its shareholders.